 NOTE: Proof of measles, mumps, and rubella immunization must be submitted prior to registration for classes.
+In addition, students are required to submit a signed Meningococcal Meningitis Vaccination Response Form in order to attend class or reside on campus.

 Admission Credentials